-- (2) Report distribution to state agencies. - (i) No later than the date the system is required to distribute the report to its customers, each community water system must mail one copy of the report and one copy of the supplement, if prepared, to the Commissioner of the State Health Department and the county or district health department office which has jurisdiction over the water system.
-The system must also deliver (by the first of September) to these two agencies a certification that the report has been distributed to customers, and that the information is correct and consistent with the compliance monitoring data previously submitted to the state.
+- (2) Report distribution to State agencies. - (i) No later than the date the system is required to distribute the report to its customers, each community water system must mail one copy of the report and one copy of the supplement, if prepared, to the commissioner of the State Health Department and the county or district health department office which has jurisdiction over the water system.
+The system must also deliver (by September 1st) to these two agencies a certification that the report has been distributed to customers, and that the information is correct and consistent with the compliance monitoring data previously submitted to the State. - (ii) No later than the date the system is required to distribute the report to its customers, each community water system serving 1,000 or more service connections must deliver a copy of the report and a copy of the supplement, if prepared to the Commissioner of Environmental Conservation. - (iii) Investor-owned community water systems regulated by the Public Service Commission (PSC) shall also deliver a copy of the report and a copy of any supplement prepared, to that agency.